e+ Ticketing Guide (with Love Live! event ticket info)

 3. You may need to log in to download the ticket.
 (Some tickets don't require this.)
 It doesn't matter what account you use to log in; the name and phone number associated with the ticket are from the original account used to buy it.

 5. If you have multiple tickets, you'll need to send the others to each person that's using them.
 (Each of them will need the e+ app.)
 Press the blue button under the seat information that says "同行者へ分配する".
 It'll ask you to send the ticket link via either email or LINE.
-If you pick email, it may ask if you want to open your contacts—you can choose いいえ to say no. When your recipients download the ticket, it might require SMS verification again.
+If you pick email, it may ask if you want to open your contacts—you can choose いいえ to say no. When your recipients download the ticket, it might require phone verification again.

 6. When entering the venue, tap the pink arrow-ish button on the top right that says "入場画面に進む".
 The staff should be able to help you from there.